 3 Leisure battery and gas supplies

-If your leisure battery has remained untouched throughout the winter months, it should be fully checked and charged before you embark on your first trip, particularly if you’re planning to take your motorhome off-grid.
+If you’ve bought the best leisure battery for a campervan and it has remained untouched throughout the winter months, it should be fully checked and charged before you embark on your first trip, particularly if you’re planning to take your motorhome off-grid.

 We’d recommend keeping it charged over any break, to avoid damage, and a smart charger used over the winter will have kept it in tip-top condition.
 As an example, take a look at CTEK’s MXS 5.0, costing around £80.